pytorch/serve/docs/internals.md

+# ⚠️ Notice: Limited Maintenance

+This project is no longer actively maintained.
+While existing releases remain available, there are no planned updates, bug fixes, new features, or security patches.
+Users should be aware that vulnerabilities may not be addressed.

 ## TorchServe internals

 TorchServe was designed a multi model inferencing framework.
 A production grade inferencing framework needs both APIs to request inferences but also APIs to manage models all the while keeping track of logs.
 TorchServe manages several worker processes that are dynamically assigned to different models with the behavior of those workers determined by a handler file and a model store where weights are loaded from.

 ## TorchServe Architecture
 ![Architecture Diagram](https://user-images.githubusercontent.com/880376/83180095-c44cc600-a0d7-11ea-97c1-23abb4cdbe4d.jpg)